sintefenergy/restshop/README.md

 ## Build dockerimage

-The restshop image is based on the shop image.
-Make sure you have built this first.
+The restshop image requires SHOP binary files.
+Put the required files specified in [readme.txt](https://github.com/sintef-energy/restshop/blob/main/binaries/readme.txt) in the binaries folder.

 Navigate to the root of this repository and run